insanj/Pulse/README.md

 Pulse
 =======================

 Suppress spurious slider slides.
-A small pulse indicates a locked value for UISliders, and it's impossible to change it until sliding again.
+Tap and hold any slider for just less than a second to lock it into place.

 ---------------------------------------
 [Creative Commons Attribution-NonCommercial 3.0 United States License](http://creativecommons.org/licenses/by-nc/3.0/us/) as of 2014: